urbanjost/M_framework/README.md

 Currently M_framework(3f)  is under rapid modification so if you use this I would recommend you use a specific commit or make you own copy. ( 2023-05-03 )

+Any feedback (features, performance, ease of use, ...) is appreciated, particularly in this early development phase.

 ### Synopsis
 Including unit testing is strongly encouraged for any software package, but particularly when it is to be used in programming environments the